viniciusknabben/Desktop_Didactic_Photovoltaic_Kit/README.md

 # Desktop_Photovoltaic_Didactic_Kit

-User Intrface developed for the Photovoltaic Didactic Kit
+This repository contains the codes of an user intrface to a Photovoltaic Didactic Kit developed as a graduation work.

-Qt version: 5.4.2
+Developed on Qt version 5.4.2